una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] How to Create a Mind -- Ray Kurzweil :sleeping:
 - [x] The Innovators -- Walter Isaacson :star:
 - [ ] The Art of Deception -- Kevin Mitnick :sleeping:
-- [x] Ready Player One -- Ernest Cline
+- [x] Ready Player One -- Ernest Cline :star:

 ## April 2015